porshkevich/OnlineAniDub.bundle/README.md

 This is a plugin that creates a new channel in Plex Media Server to view content from the website AnimePlus.tv.
 Includes search, bookmarks and the ability to browse alphabetically or by genre.

-**Note:** The author of this plugin has no affiliation with AnimePlus.tv or the owners of the content that it hosts.
+**Note:** The author of this plugin has no affiliation with AnimePlus.tv or the owners of the content to which it links.

 System Requirements
 ===================